Hercules (1958 film): Merchandise

 In America, the film generated a Dell comic book adaptation with illustrations by John Buscema and a 33 RPM long-playing RCA Victor recording of the film's soundtrack.

 Mystery Science Theater 3000 episode

-The Mystery Science Theater 3000 presentation of the movie, episode #502, was first aired on 18 December 1993, on Comedy Central.
-The MST3K presentation edited the original movie to fit the TV show's time constraints, which causes Herculess characters to go from "the midst of one plot development before the commercial ... [to] somewhere else entirely" afterwards.
+The Mystery Science Theater 3000 presentation, episode #502, first aired on 18 December 1993, on Comedy Central.
+Due to the show's practice of editing the film to fit time constraints, characters go from "the midst of one plot development before the commercial ... [to] somewhere else entirely" afterwards.